Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/ASimNetworkSessionMicrosoft365Defender/README.md

 # M365 Defender for Endpoint ASIM NetworkSession Normalization Parser

-This template deploys the ASIM NetworkSession schema parser for M365 Defender.
+This template deploys the ASIM NetworkSession schema parser for M365 Defender for Endpoint.

 The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.